 Early childhood caries can be spread to the child through saliva from the mother or caregiver who has untreated dental disease.
 This can happen with sharing of food or cutlery.
-To address this oral health problem, paediatric dentists at the Paediatric Dentistry Unit of National Dental Centre Singapore (NDC) set up a clinic dedicated to children and their parents.
-The Infant Oral Health Clinic at NDC is the first in Singapore to offer a comprehensive programme which identifies caries risk, monitors oral development, and educates parents and caregivers on caring for their infants’ teeth.
+To address this oral health problem, paediatric dentists at the Paediatric Dentistry Unit of National Dental Centre Singapore (NDCS) set up a clinic dedicated to children and their parents.
+The Infant Oral Health Clinic at NDCS is the first in Singapore to offer a comprehensive programme which identifies caries risk, monitors oral development, and educates parents and caregivers on caring for their infants’ teeth.

-Dr Tan Wee Kiat, Senior Consultant and Head, Paediatric Dentistry Unit, NDC, said that there is a misconception that baby or milk teeth can be left to decay as they will eventually fall out.
+Dr Tan Wee Kiat, Senior Consultant and Head, Paediatric Dentistry Unit, NDCS, said that there is a misconception that baby or milk teeth can be left to decay as they will eventually fall out.
 Of those preschoolers who have high levels of decay, 90 per cent of the decay is untreated, which implies that parents are not taking their children to dentists for regular checkups.
 This may, in part, be due to the fact that pre-schoolers do not have access to a school-based dental programme, unlike older children in primary schools.